ucsdlib/chron-bagger/README.md

 _Note: It may also be good to convert from a `List<CompleteableFuture<WriteResult>>` to `CompletableFuture<List<WriteResult>>`, but this is all new so not much has been done yet_

+## Deprecated Classes

+Version 1.0 had partitioning and writing of bags handled through the Writer, SimpleWriter, and MultipartWriter classes.
+These have been deprecated and will be removed by the 1.2.0 release.